 I’ve answered many calls recently from localization managers complaining that their budgets are being cut, asking for advice.
 If you are suffering from the same symptom, here are a few pointers to consider when handling localization in a recession.

-Don’t panic!
 In a recession, it is normal to cut budgets in an effort to reduce costs.
-Evaluate the amount that you are asked to cut and compare it against other budget reductions within your company.
-If you are asked to make relatively bigger sacrifices than others, don’t be afraid to argue for fairer and more equitable cuts.
+Evaluate the amount that your management is asking you to cut and compare it against other budget reductions within your company.
+If they are asking you to make relatively bigger sacrifices than others, don’t be afraid to argue for fairer and more equitable cuts.
 Sometimes you need to stand your ground and claim what should be yours!